Loki-Hornsby/Youtube-Video-Downloader/README.md

 # Thanks to

+## Nullsoft Scriptable Install System (NSIS)
+Nullsoft Scriptable Install System is a script-driven installer authoring tool for Microsoft Windows backed by Nullsoft, the creators of Winamp.
+NSIS is released under a combination of free software licenses, primarily the zlib license.

 ## Ffmpeg
 FFmpeg is a free and open-source software project consisting of a large suite of libraries and programs for handling video, audio, and other multimedia files and streams.
 At its core is the FFmpeg program itself, designed for command-line-based processing of video and audio files.